 R 460.952 Study track fees

 Rule 52.
-The study track fees shall be specified in the electric utility’s interconnection procedures.
-The fees may be specific to level size and shall be based on the average cost of processing a study track application over the previous year, or be based on another method approved by the commission.
-The fees shall be reviewed annually by the electric utility and adjusted, if necessary, subject to commission review and approval.
-Fees shall be adjusted after a contested case before the commission.
+The interconnection customer shall be responsible for the electric utility’s actual costs for conducting the studies in the study track not to exceed 120% of the estimated costs without prior approval of the interconnection customer.
+The interconnection customer shall pay any review costs that exceed the deposit within twenty (20) business days of receipt of the invoice or resolution of any dispute.
+If the deposit exceeds the invoiced costs, the electric utility will return such excess within twenty (20) business days of the invoice without interest.The electric utility may require a deposit on the fee prior to commencing the studies.
+The initial deposit may be specified in the utility’s interconnection procedures specific to level size and shall be based on the average cost of processing a study track application over the previous year, or be based on another method approved by the commission.

-(a) After adoption of these rules, the initial set of fees shall be based on reasonable estimates of the administrative costs to process study track applications.
-These initial study track fees shall be reviewed and approved by the commission after a contested case.

-(b) The fees may be reviewed at any time and adjusted, if necessary, subject to commission review and approval.
-Fees shall be adjusted after a contested case before the commission.

 R 460.954.
 Scoping meeting before study track